Skip to content

 Brown Cow Hill — common questions

-Brown Cow Hill is rated 1/5 (easy) on the OutdoorSCOT scale.
-The standard route covers about 11km with 460m of ascent and takes most walkers 2-4 hours.
-Terrain: Heather and short grass throughout — drier than average for an eastern Cairngorms hill.
+On the OutdoorSCOT scale, Brown Cow Hill comes in at 1/5 — easy.
+Expect roughly 11km and 460m of ascent on the usual route — 2-4 hours for most parties.
+Underfoot: Heather and short grass throughout — drier than average for an eastern Cairngorms hill.

 Where do I park for Brown Cow Hill?